X-COM: Apocalypse: Development

 During the creation of Apocalypse, Mythos Games created the game but MicroProse wanted to create the graphics.
 Julian Gollop called the relationship "disastrous", and said of the game "It was a disaster area.
 Apocalypse was quite a sophisticated and ambitious game, but it was a big mistake from our point of view.
 In retrospect, we should have originally agreed to do a sequel in six months, and spent a year doing it, like they did!
 It would've been a lot better."
-Gollop recollected:
+Gollop recollected, "After completing this game I know how Francis Coppola felt after filming Apocalypse Now.
+Just about everything that could go wrong did go wrong, and the amount of effort required to pull it into shape was immense.
+After three years of hard work and five different producers X-Com: Apocalypse finally hit the streets.
+The initial game design was definitely too ambitious and too complex."